MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-system-app-function-calling.md

 2. Extract contact information if the contact doesn't exist.
 3. Extract what items they would like to purchase and create an invoice.

-## Function calling - AOAIChatMessages codeunit
+## Function calling - "AOAI Chat Messages" codeunit

 In the [!INCLUDE [prod_short](includes/prod_short.md)] system application, there's a codeunit that can help you ...
 The codeunit is located in GitHub BCApps repo in the following path: <!-- to be inserted -->.
+For more information, see [“AOAI Chat Messages” codeunit](/dynamics365/business-central/application/system-application/codeunit/system.ai.aoai-chat-messages).

 BCApps/src/System Application/App/AI/src/Azure OpenAI/Chat Completion/AOAIChatMessages.Codeunit.al at main · microsoft/BCApps (github.com)

-The “AOAI Chat Messages” codeunit has the following methods:
+The “AOAI Chat Messages” codeunit has many methods, the following methods are some of them:

 - AddTool
 - ModifyTool
 - DeleteTool
 - ClearTools
 - GetTools